 Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 Filipinos are known to be vibrant and lively in nature.
-During Christmas, their cheerful spirit is reflected in the abundance of colorful decorations around the house and the variety of food set on the dining table.
-But if there’s one thing that really shows just how lively the festive season is in the country, it’s all those Filipino Christmas carols.
+Their cheerful spirit is reflected in the abundance of colorful decorations around the house and the variety of food set on the dining table.
+But if there’s one thing that really shows just how lively the festive season is in the country, it’s those Filipino Christmas carols.

 Filipino Christmas Carols to Put You in the Festive Spirit!